BJB-Team/TechFind-Frontend/README.md

 To manage the team for this application a Trello board was set up to help follow an agile methodology.
 Each team member has been assigned different roles.

-- Ben Aitcheson - Organising the documentation while assisting both front and back-end development.
+- Ben Aitcheson - Organising the documentation, front-end development and DevOps.

 - Jack Kirkwood - Back-end development and Databases.

-- Lukusa (Blaise) Tshitenga - Front-End development, Wire-framing and Architecture design.
+- Lukusa (Blaise) Tshitenga - User Experience/Interfacing, Graphic Design, Wire-framing and Architecture design.

 This is the initial board.
 Everything from the marking rubric was thrown in and our feature design was started.
 Colours were chosen for each team member and roles were assigned.